-4 Tips To Ace Your Salary Negotiations
+5 Tips To Ace Your Salary Negotiations

 A good time would be during your review.
-After all, you’re already discussing your performance, accomplishments, and contributions, which can often provide a natural segue into a discussion about your compensation.
+After all, you’re already discussing your performance, accomplishments, and contributions, which can often provide a natural segue into a discussion about compensation.
 Plenty of people use their reviews as a launching pad to ask for a raise.

 Know Your Worth

+Another thing you’ll need to come prepared with?
+Exactly how much you’re asking for.
 You don’t want to get into the discussion with your boss, only to respond with, “Uhhh… more than I’m making now?” when she asks what your salary expectations are.

 Determine a figure before you ever sit down with your manager.
 Whether it’s a percentage increase or a particular flat salary you’re aiming to earn, it’s important that you have a number in mind.
-Even if your boss doesn’t end up agreeing to that exact number, it will at least give you some grounds to start negotiating on.
+Even if your boss doesn’t end up agreeing to that exact number, it will at least give you some grounds to start negotiating.

-Let’s face it — no matter how well-prepared you are, talking with your supervisor about your salary can still be an incredibly nerve-wracking experience.
+Let’s face it — no matter how well-prepared you are, talking with your supervisor about salary can still be an incredibly nerve-wracking experience.

 This is why practicing beforehand can help to calm some of those inevitable butterflies in your stomach.
 Rehearse the spiel that you’ll recite to your boss when asking for a raise.
-Then, run through some of the different ways the conversation could go — whether that’s approval, negotiations, or a rejection.
+Then, run through some of the different ways the conversation could go — whether that’s approval, negotiation, or rejection.
 You can even ask a friend to help you out.

-While there’s never a guarantee for how this conversation with your manager might go, following these four steps will ensure that you ask for a raise in a way that’s poised, professional, and polished.
+While there’s never a guarantee for how this conversation with your manager might go, following these five steps will ensure that you ask for a raise in a way that’s poised, professional, and polished.